Streampunk/arachnid/README.md

 In pull mode, a receiver is a client that makes HTTP GET requests of a sender that is an HTTP server.

 Senders may cache every grain of a flow or may have a limited cache of, say, 10-30 grains.
 This is entirely configurable by use case.
 If a receiver happens to know the grain timestamps of a flow, it could start to make explicit requests for grains.
 It may get a cache hit or miss, depending on the size of the cache.
-The assumption is that most of the time, a receiver wants to get the grains that most recently flowed, and to achieve this the protocol supports a startup redirection followed by requests for explicit grains.
+The assumption is that most of the time, a receiver wants to get the grains that most recently flowed, and to achieve this the protocol supports a startup redirection phase followed by requests for explicit grains.

+### Startup redirection phase

 The receiver starts by making a number of concurrent relative get requests of the sender as it does not yet know the timestamps in the stream, for example with 4 threads the receiver requests grains `.../-3`, `.../-2`, `.../-1` and `.../0`.
 The receiver sets the `Arachnid-ClientID` headers to inform the server that it would like a consistent set of timestamps across the responses.
 The server responds with a [302 found](https://http.cat/302) response with the `location` header containing the path of the grain with the highest timestamp _t_, for example `40:120000000`.
 For request `.../-1` the location header is _t_ - _d_ - where _d_ is grain duration - which is `40:080000000`, for `.../-2` it is _t_ - 2 * _d_ which is `40:040000000` etc..

-From that point onward, the client is responsible for calculating the PTP timestamp of the next frame that it requires.
-For a single-threaded implementation, this will be the returned `PTPOrigin` timestamp from the header plus the grain duration.
-This may be computed from the `GrainDuration` header or from knowledge of the media type.
-For concurrent connections, each thread may request a timestamp that is an increase in time over the previously received timestamp by the multiple of the number of threads by the grain duration.
+The consistency of timestamps across requests must be common to a given client ID within 5 seconds of the first requests being received.

 To complete the example, here are the example request and response headers (with the first fairly complete):